Confidence Regions for Filamentary Structures: Preliminaries, notation and assumptions

-We will consider the following two cases in our analysis of ridge estimation. \begin{itemize} \item[\textbf{(a)}] There exists at least one point $x_0\in\mathcal{S}$ such that $\nabla f(x_0)\neq 0$. \item[\textbf{(b)}] All points in $\mathcal{S}$ are critical points of $f$, that is, $\nabla f(x)=0$ for all $x\in\mathcal{S}$. \end{itemize} Case (a) includes many possible scenarios.
-For example, critical points of $f$ may exist on $\mathcal{S}$.
-If so, then the critical points on the ridges can be isolated or non-isolated.
+We will consider the following two cases in our analysis of ridge estimation. \begin{itemize} \item[\textbf{(a)}] There exists at least one point $x_0\in\mathcal{S}$ such that $\nabla f(x_0)\neq 0$. \item[\textbf{(b)}] All points in $\mathcal{S}$ are critical points of $f$, that is, $\nabla f(x)=0$ for all $x\in\mathcal{S}$. \end{itemize} Case (a) is a typical scenario for ridges, where critical points of $f$ may or may not exist on $\mathcal{S}$, and for the former, the critical points may be isolated or non-isolated.
 Case (b) corresponds to a scenario when the ridge is completely flat.
 For case (b) we can equivalently write

 which is a subset of all the critical points of $f$ on $\mathcal{H}$.
-We also note that case (b) includes an interesting scenario when $\mathcal{S}$ consists of the modes of $f$ but $f$ is not necessarily a Morse function \cite{milnor1963morse}.
-See Section~\ref{examplesec} for an example.
+We also note that case (b) includes an interesting setting when $\mathcal{S}$ consists of all the local modes of $f$.
+Local mode estimation~\citep[e.g.,][]{chen2016comprehensive, qiao2022space} is usually considered for Morse functions, which are $C^2$ functions whose critical points are all non-degenerate~\citep{milnor1963morse}, but $f$ is not necessarily Morse in our setting.

-We distinguish these two cases because the transition from case (a) to case (b) causes some qualitative change when we use $\textsf{ridge}(\wh f\,)$ to estimate $\mathcal{S}$ in our analysis.
-It is known that using kernel estimators, the estimation of the first derivatives of the density function enjoys a faster rate of convergence than that of the second derivatives.
+We distinguish these two cases because the transition from case (a) to case (b) causes some qualitative change when we use $\textsf{ridge}(\wh f\,)$ to estimate $\mathcal{S}$.
+It is known that using kernel estimators, the estimation of the first derivatives of the density function enjoys a faster rate of convergence than that of the second derivatives under standard assumptions, if the bias is ignored.
 When a ridge point is locally flat (near a critical point), the asymptotic behavior of estimating the ridge point is mainly determined by the estimation of the first derivatives; otherwise for non-flat ridge points, the slower rate of estimating the second derivatives dominates the overall estimation.
 As a consequence, in case (b) the uniform rate of convergence in ridge estimation only depends on the estimation of the first derivatives, while in case (a) the uniform rate is determined by the estimation of the second derivatives.
+This distinction is reflected in our assumption (H) below.